 - a.
-The setbacks of the underlying zoning district shall apply with the exception that any portion of a lot abutting a Metro-Park boundary requires a 32-foot wide primary tree conservation area along the entire length of the property boundary. - No tree or land disturbing activity, animal pen, structure, septic system, stormwater facility or vehicular surface area may be located within 32 feet of a Metro-Park boundary.
+The setbacks of the underlying zoning district shall apply with the exception that any portion of a site that is two acres and larger abutting a Metro-Park boundary requires a 32-foot wide primary tree conservation area along the entire length of the property boundary. - b.
+No tree or land disturbing activity, animal pen, structure, fence, septic system, stormwater facility or vehicular surface area may be located within 32 feet of a Metro-Park boundary.